StrangeNoob/animepahe-dl-desktop/README_DESKTOP.md

 - Without Node on PATH the m3u8 unpacking step will fail; future work could embed a JS engine to remove this dependency.

 Troubleshooting
-- Ensure `ffmpeg`, `openssl`, and `node` binaries are discoverable on PATH.
+- Ensure `ffmpeg` and `node` binaries are discoverable on PATH.
-- If downloads stall, switch to single-thread mode which delegates to ffmpeg entirely.
+- If downloads appear stalled, watch the console: decrypt and concat phases now log progress so you can confirm the job is still running.

 Distribution
 - Run `npm run tauri build` on each target OS.
 Artifacts are emitted under `src-tauri/target/release/bundle/`.